KidoMJung/designweek_orange_project_starter/README.md

 3. Start with the basic html structure.
 You can find an html template at https://www.w3schools.com/html/.

+4. Based on the wireframes you find in Zeplin, it's op to you to build the orange project.

-4. Double click on the index.html in order to open the webpage with your favourite browser (although ideally you use Google Chrome).
+5. Double click on the index.html in order to open the webpage with your favourite browser (although ideally you use Google Chrome).

 # Extra reading